-Occasionally, there may be such dire circumstances in a student's life, affecting the quality of a significant assignment, such that there is a clear need for a student to try a rewrite (formal papers only).
-Rewrites are occasionally an appropriate modification of the course requirements, and the permission to do a rewrite on one paper will be granted on a case-by-case basis.
+Generally, I encourage you to rely on doing your best work for your initial submission.
+However, very occasionally, there may be such dire circumstances in a student's life, affecting the quality of a significant assignment, such that there is a clear need for a student to try a rewrite (formal papers only).
+Rewrites are very occasionally an appropriate modification of the course requirements, in the case of extreme emergencies and life complications.
+The permission to do a rewrite of one paper will be granted on a case-by-case basis.
 In general, and in almost all cases, you first should direct your available energies to the upcoming work, as the quarter goes by so quickly.
-To go back and redo, especially in the beginning of the quarter, will often get you further behind and cause more problems than it solves!!
+To go back and redo, especially in the beginning of the quarter, will often get you further behind and cause more problems later in the quarter than it solves!!